Henry Strick van Linschoten

 - with what goals?

-If you know what you want, I will work with that; if not, we can take time to help you decide what you would like to do, and to support you in reviewing the choices you have.
+If you know what you want, I will work with that; if not, we can take time to jointly decide what you would like to do, and to support you in reviewing the choices you have.

-There are some unusual areas that I specialise in.
-Please see under "Other areas" below if that might be relevant for you.
-They can perhaps be summarised as: relationship issues and unusual relationship structures; gender and sexual diversity - LGBT and much more; anxiety, fear, PTSD, trauma, dissociation; cultural diversity; forensic / "crime"; somatic / medical-psychological.
+Some of my specialty areas: relationship issues; gender and sexual diversity - LGBTQIA and more; anxiety, fear, PTSD, trauma, dissociation; cultural diversity; forensic / "crime"; somatic / medical-psychological.

 I believe that being in psychotherapy should make a difference outside, in the real world, in your life and relationships.
 Counselling and psychotherapy offer a safe place where you will be listened to, so you can express and reflect on your feelings.
 That can be an entirely valid “goal” in itself.